Formal vertex laws associated to Lie conformal algebras: Introduction

 The set $F(X,Y)=\{F_{l}(X,Y) \}_{l \in \mathcal{I}}$ satisfies the following properties \begin{enumerate}[label=(\roman*)] \item $F(X,0)=X=F(0,X)$. \item $F(X,F(Y,Z))=F(F(X,Y),Z)$. \end{enumerate} Any $F(X,Y)$ satisfying these axioms receives the name \textit{formal group law} (some caution needs to be taken when $\mathcal{I}$ is infinite, we will specify the details in Section \ref{section_formal_vertex_laws}).
 It can be proved \cite{Hazewinkel_formalgroups} that there exists a formal power series $I(X)$ such that $F(X,I(X))=F(I(X),X)=0$, and thus a formal group law may be interpreted as a formalization of the axioms that define a group structure.

 The correspondences described in the above paragraphs may be summarized as the following chain of equivalences of categories.
-The first part of this paper (Sections \ref{section_vertex_bialgebras} - \ref{section_formal_vertex_laws}) is dedicated to the task of reproducing these equivalences within the vertex/conformal context.
+This work is dedicated to the task of reproducing these equivalences within the vertex/conformal context.
 Given a Lie conformal algebra $R$, we prove an appropriate version of the Milnor-Moore theorem between $R$ and the vertex bialgebra $\U(R)$ (first defined in \cite{Li_bialgebras}), and then we define \textit{vertex bicoalgebras} as the suitable structure to consider in $\U(R)^*$ in order to establish a form of Cartier duality.
 The notion of duality for vertex algebras has been studied in \cite{Hubbard_vertex_coalgebras,Hubbard_vertex_operator_coalg}, but our approach is different because we need to take into account the topology of these spaces.
 Lastly, choosing a vector space basis of $R$ indexed by $\mathcal{I}$, we give an algebra isomorphism $\U(R)^{*} \simeq \C[[X_{i}: i \in \mathcal{I}]]$ and use it to encode the additional ``vertex structure'' of $\U(R)^*$ into a set of formal power series which we call \textit{formal vertex laws}, since the vertex bicoalgebra axioms in $\U(R)^{*}$ are translated into certain properties of these formal power series which are similar to the axioms of vertex algebras.

-Therefore, at the infinitesimal level we have been able to find analogies for most of the concepts found in the classical theory.
+Therefore, we have been able to find analogies for most of the classical concepts that we described earlier.
 One exception though consists of the antipode for $\U(R)$, preventing us from defining the notion of Hopf vertex algebra.
 The main issues arise from the fact that $\U(R)$ is not an associative algebra.
 Nonetheless, this does not prevent us from pursuing our goals, since in the classical theory the antipode of a cocommutative connected Hopf algebra is not an additional piece of information, it is determined by its bialgebra structure.

-On the other hand, in order to understand which structures may lie in the local and global levels of our theory, we start by recalling that the passage from a Lie group $G$ to its Lie algebra $\mathfrak{g}$ has an intermediate step given by defining the formal group law $F(X,Y)$ associated to $G$, defined through the Taylor expansion of the product of $G$ at the identity, written in local coordinates (this is still valid in the infinite-dimensional case, when we define infinite-dimensional manifolds modelled over locally convex spaces as in \cite{Neeb}).